mkanel/cv/README.md

 ### Description

-> Maria Kaneli Curriculum_vitae as a Data Analyst Engineer.
+> Maria Kaneli Curriculum_vitae as an Economist.

 ### Dependencies: